DoctorWkt/CSCvon8/journal.md

 being increment three times on a JMP, only once for some reason.
 What I need are some more LEDs so I can see all the 16 decode ROM bits.
 Hopefully my LEDs will arrive early this coming week.

+## Sat 27 Apr 21:06:23 AEST 2019

+I had enough LEDs already to make another 8-LED array.
+I looked at it again tonight.
+I realised what was going on last night.
+Out of reset, the first microinstruction is set to do MEMresult IRload PCincr.
+But on the first clock tick, the microsequencer is incremented (and so the control lines change to microinstruction 1) before clk_bar rises, and so the first microinstruction after reset isn't going to get done.
+Therefore, I'd better put a NOP in as the instruction at $0000 to ensure that we get to $0001 and the first instruction that will work properly.

+I incremented PClo up to $FF then $00.
+I saw PChi go from $00 to $02, so I'll need to debug that.

+Trying to wire the 8-bit data bus across the breadboard wasn't going to work, so I've put in four power bus edges to be the data bus.
+Had to put more cardboard on the bottom and gaff tape it all together again.

+What I really should do now is wire the address bus to the instruction ROM, ditto the data bus and then the data bus to the IR.

+## Sat 27 Apr 22:41:19 AEST 2019

+That took a while, but I have all of the Instruction ROM wired up except MEMena, which I've wired low for now.
+Because the data bus is a set of power rails, the spacing means that I can't put eight LEDs on it (yet).
+However, I can see bit 0.
+I've programmed example01.s into the Instruction ROM, and the bit LED lights up on cue.
+I haven't got the databus reader mux nor the inverter wired up yet.
+For now I'm loading the IR on every clock cycle.
+I've got a 4-LED array on the IR and yes I can see the low nibble of each byte coming in from the Instruction ROM each time the PC increments!
+Yay, it looks like the Instruction ROM, the data bus and the IR are all working.

+I think tomorrow is housework day, but the next step is to wire up the databus reader mux and the inverter.
+Then send IRload over to the IR so it only loads the instruction bytes and not all the bytes that are coming from the ROM.

+Then, once I get some LEDs, to wire up a display for the data bus.
+Summary: looks like I've got the control side of the CPU working and the beginnings of the data side.
+Thank goodness.